yuhanglu2000/yuhanglu2000.github.io/_pages/about.md

 - *2024.09*: We introduce [IDKB](https://arxiv.org/pdf/2409.02914), the first large-scale vision-language dataset dedicated to professional driving knowledge and experience.
 - *2024.05*: We propose [OctreeOcc](https://arxiv.org/pdf/2312.03774.pdf), a highly efficient, multi-granularity method for occupancy prediction.
 - *2023.07*: Excited to share that my first paper [SeeMore](https://openaccess.thecvf.com/content/ICCV2023/papers/Lu_See_More_and_Know_More_Zero-shot_Point_Cloud_Segmentation_via_ICCV_2023_paper.pdf), has been accepted by ICCV 2023!
-- *2022.08*: Thrilled to join 4DVLab as a Research Assistant.